 At the final stage of the balloon angioplasty a stent is inserted into the artery.
-The stent keeps the internal space of the artery, the lumen, from decreasing, and for this end it requires a specific geometry and mechanical properties that would enable it to support the walls of the artery [1].
-Main cause of restenosis after stent implantation is due to stresses generated in the artery by the stent [2, 3].
+The stent keeps the internal space of the artery, the lumen, from decreasing, and for this end it requires a specific geometry and mechanical properties [1].
+Main cause of restenosis after stent implantation is due to stresses generated in the artery by the stent [2].
 The mismatch between the stent and the artery diameters cause high stresses in the arterial wall as well as local injury of the artery.
-These factors cause formation of new layer (neointima) producing a narrowing of the arterial lumen and increase the risk for a restenosis [4-6].
-The mechanical interaction between the stent and the artery depends on its geometry dimensions and mechanical properties.
+These factors cause formation of new layer producing a narrowing of the arterial lumen and increase the risk for a restenosis [3-5].